Big project in mind?

 Rocket Mass Heaters: a week of prep, one 3-day weekend of instruction and assembly; a day or two for quality-checking; another weekend (or more) for finish work.
 We are most typically hired for the planning and assembly; many owner-builders feel comfortable doing their own finish work.

-Kayak or umiak workshop: 14 days, or a series of 6 weekends.
+Kayak or umiak workshop: 14 days, or a series of 6 weekends, plus skilled staff time to prepare materials and assist slower students.

 Will the workshop pay for itself?
-Ticket sales can offset fees and costs, or even to turn a small profit, with successful recruitment.
-It is also possible for a workshop to involve a lot more work and expense than a private project.
-Recruitment and hospitality take time, effort, and a certain social savvy.
+For dedicated and experienced education centers with good marketing and mailing lists, ticket sales can sometimes offset fees and costs, or even turn a small profit.
+It is also possible for a workshop to cost far more in time, energy, materials, and logistics than you would spend on a private consultation or even a private contractor.

 seasoned builder's pace; both the project and the participants will